JULIETYCL/DRS_client/README.md

 `get_service_info` - A successful operation to request the service information about this running service.

-`decrypt_file` - decrypt an crypt4gh encrypted file
+`decrypt_file` - decrypt an crypt4gh encrypted file.

 The development is ongoing, with more functions and features being added.
 Therefore, this README is also a work in progress.